 “Awareness of the potential of community energy in Wales tends to be sporadic and hazy.
 The purpose of this resource, is to ensure that our young people have an opportunity to question our current energy system, the history of our natural resource and fossil fuel use, and to question matters to do with ownership and developing renewable energy locally, for the benefit of communities.
 Although this whole package is developed as an educative resource, the novel itself is available for anyone who wants to read a simple story about how communities can have ownership over their local resources and their future through cooperation.
 The story is also a reflection of, and dedicated to the tens of community energy projects and the devoted individuals that lead them across Wales.”

 Partners of the project include community energy groups Ynni Ogwen, Awel Aman Tawe, Green Valleys, DEG and Community Energy Wales.
-The final package will be launched on the 12th of August on Bangor University’s stall in the National Eisteddfod.
+The final package will be launched at 11.00-12.00 on the 12th of August on Bangor University’s stall in the National Eisteddfod.
 The resource will be available in Welsh and English.